Skip to content

 ```

-This'll give you back all file links that have unfinished tasks inside.
+This will give you back all the file links that have unfinished tasks inside.
 We get back a list of tasks on page level and thus need to use a list function to look at each element.